ossfellow/dugout/README.md

 # dugout

-Dugout bootstraps a safe environment to test, validate, and showcase, your new, or updated, GitHub pipeline `workflows` and `actions`, so you can focus on your work instead of test environment setup.
+Dugout bootstraps a safe environment to test, validate, and showcase, your new, or updated, GitHub `workflows` and `actions`, so you can focus on your work instead of test environment setup.

 ## Digging in